willbehn/note-manager-rest-api/README.md

 # note-manager-rest-api

 ## About:
-This is a Kotlin based REST api for managing notes.
-The API is created with the spring boot framework, and is set up with a in-memory H2 database for testing.
-The api can also be connected to a postgreSQL database
+This is a Kotlin and springboot based REST api for managing notes with basic CRUD functionality, currently work in progress.

 ### API documentation